-Many small businesses across the country report continuing to receive calls from telemarketers claiming to be Google.
-Although this scam is several years old (it began in earnest in 2011 around the time that Google Local was really taking off), it obviously has yet to run its course.
+Many small businesses across the country report continuing to receive phone calls from telemarketers claiming to be Google.
+Although this Google phone scam is several years old (it began in earnest in 2011 around the time that Google Local was really taking off), it obviously has yet to run its course.

 These calls are automated, meaning when you pick up the phone you’ll hear a recorded message asking you to press a button to speak with a representative.
 While the “representatives” claim an association with Google, they are actually from unethical companies that are selling verification services or various online marketing schemes, trying to procure sensitive information, or otherwise luring small businesses into giving them their money.